-To overcome recruiting obstacles, HR departments should consider partnering with executive recruiting firms, whose primary purpose is to find and match exceptional leaders with quality organizations.
+To overcome recruiting obstacles, HR departments should consider partnering with executive search firms, whose primary purpose is to find and match exceptional leaders with quality organizations.

 A recruiting agency can optimize the search for leadership positions including CEOs, C-suite execs, VPs, and the heads of business units.
 These leaders develop high-level strategies, outline an organization’s policies, and oversee its operations.
 The stakes are exceptionally high, and it’s imperative to maintain open lines of communication with your search firm to ensure success.

 Related Reading: When Budgets are Shrinking, Cost to Hire is Critical

 To best leverage a staffing agency for executive recruitment needs, HR departments should focus on these five things:

 Before working with an executive recruitment firm, your organization should analyze its workforce and management challenges and identify leadership needs and how a firm can best help.
 Especially during uncertain times, like with the COVID-19 pandemic, it’s more important than ever to find strong leaders with the quick thinking and analytical skills to determine how to best promote productivity and workplace success.

 Search committees should prepare for the first contact with an executive recruiting firm bringing past examples of good and bad leadership at your team.
 This will help to describe in detail what has worked or hasn’t with previous leaders at your organization.
 Armed with this information, the executive recruiting firm will be able to better determine the types of skill sets and personalities to look for when searching for executive candidates.

 2. What Experience Do You Have Working With Other Clients In My Industry?